 Specifications also describe a statistical procedure for field density (voids) evaluation together with a schedule and corresponding formulas for determining payment adjustments for the lot.
 Project inspection personnel shall observe the following when using the statistical procedure.
-These procedures are valid for all HMA projects.
+These procedures are valid for all asphalt paving projects.

 n Contractor is required to take prescribed number of samples at locations selected and marked out by project inspector.
 Project inspector or monitor (HMA Level I or HMA Sampler certified) will direct and witness the core sampling, as well as document the GPS coordinate location of core samples taken.
-A circle approximately 400 mm (16") in diameter is adequate for identification of sampling location.
+A circle approximately 16" in diameter is adequate for identification of sampling location.
 The core should be taken from within the area identified.
 It is not appropriate for contractor to use a nuclear device to "hunt" for a particular spot to sample; coring locations are no longer random when a nuclear device is used in this fashion.